bekk/bekk-christmas/post/react/cravings-for-toast.md

 All that's left is having some visual logic for dispatching actions and viewing the toasts.

 ## Putting the pieces together

 The last step consists of putting everything together.
-By using the `useContext`-hook in components, we can act as **Consumers** and thus get access to both the state of toast notification system and to the `dispatch` function of the nearest **Provider**.
+By using the `useContext`-hook in components, we make them **Consumers** and thus they get access to both the state of the toast notification system and to the `dispatch` function of the nearest **Provider**.
 The final result can look something like this:

 ```
 import React, { useContext } from 'react'
 import { ToastContext, ToastProvider } from './Toast'